RockaByeBaby: Release

 In July 2012, Cassie announced in a letter to her fans that she has been working simultaneously on her album and a new mixtape entitled "Rock-A-Bye Baby", which will be released on April 11, 2013.
 The mixtape will be released online through various media outlets.

 On March 12, 2013, Cassie revealed a photo via her official Instagram, the photo consisted of Cassie and armed men as well as the mixtape's official release date "April 11, 2013."
 On March 20, 2013, Cassie released a trailer in support of the mixtape, The clip features footage of a shooting scene from New Jack City, where she got the title from.
 Cassie is seen walking down a dark road and blows smoke into the camera, while a vehicle drives by.

 During an interview Cassie described the mixtape and why she released it saying “This mixtape is about more than just music, it’s about the art, the visuals and the people,” continuing to say “I wanted to release RockaByeBaby to show my appreciation to the supporters that have been there from day one and always believed in me and my art.” on April 8, 2013, Cassie held a "listening party" in which fans could meet and greet her.

-On April 11, 2013, RockaByeBaby was finally released as a free digital download exclusively on online mixtape distribution platform DatPiff.
-RockaByeBaby has so far been downloaded over 690,000 times and, with over 2.4 million views as well, it's been certified 2× platinum on that website, making it one of their most popular mixtapes ever.
+On April 11, 2013, RockaByeBaby was released as a free digital download exclusively on online mixtape distribution platform DatPiff.
+RockaByeBaby has so far been downloaded 690,000 times.